Frimley conveyancing FAQs

 Conveyancing fees are made up of the conveyancer's legal fees and disbursements.

-Disbursements are the taxes and additional costs incurred on your behalf, such as HMLR registration fees or land charges.
-Legal fees are for the work our solicitors carry out for you.
+Disbursements are the taxes and additional costs incurred on your behalf, such as HMLR registration fees or property searches.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Frimley sale or purchase